80036nd/FutureRestore-Script/README.md

 Step 0.1) Download your SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)

-Step 1) Download iPSW for the saved SHSH blob and put it in the folder.
+Step 1) Download iPSW and put it in the folder.
 Rename the iPSW to restore.ipsw

 Step 2) Open terminal cd into the folder and then run chmod +x restore.sh